1988 New Zealand National Soccer League: Team performance

 The 1988 season came down to a two-horse race between traditional foes Christchurch United and Mount Wellington, neither of whom lost a match at home all season.
 At one point the gap between these first and third stretched to 17 points, though this was more than halved by the end of the campaign.
 Two players reached the milestone of 300 league appearances during the season.
 Papatoetoe's Keith Hobbs was first to the mark, followed on the last day of the season by Mount Wellington's Ron Armstrong, the last surviving player from the league's inaugural season.

 Christchurch United were second in the table for much of the season, but eventually overhauled the Mount four weeks from the competition's conclusion.
-A good disciplinary record (with no red cards all season) and an undefeated run of 16 matches was almost enough for Mount Wellington to snatch the title, but even a league record-equalling 9–0 win over Manurewa was not enough to get them past the southerners.
+A good disciplinary record (with no red cards all season) and an undefeated run of 16 matches was almost enough for Mount Wellington to snatch the title, but even a league record-equaling 9–0 win over Manurewa was not enough to get them past the southerners.

 If the seven-point gap between second and third was large, the gap back to fourth was even greater.
 Mount Maunganui was the only one of the league's remaining twelve sides to produce any challenge to the two leaders, and they finished in an isolated third place, 15 points clear of Napier City Rovers in fourth.
 An early run of losses was more than compensated for by a second half to the season which saw the Bay of Plenty side notch up 31 points in 13 games.
 They reduced the deficit on the top two, but the gap was far too great.
 Between them, the top three sides lost fewer games than any one of the league's remaining eleven teams.

 Napier produced their best finishing position to date at the head of the pack.
 Fourth to eleventh were separated by seven fewer points than the gap from third to fourth, and Napier had been tenth only seven weeks before the end of the season.
 Waikato United's first foray into the league under this name was relatively successful, and the team pushed Mount Maunganui for third spot at one stage.
 The team had formed from a merger of several sides, among them former national league team Hamilton.
 Inconsistency was the key word in sixth-placed North Shore United's season.
 A run of four defeats left the team rooted to the foot of the table early on, but was followed by five successive victories.
 Results oscillated in this manner for much of the season, leaving the Shore mid-table.